 Key features include a state-of-the-art digital avionics suite integrating sophisticated navigation and attack systems, complemented by a specially developed automated mission-planning system.
 A high-precision INS coupled to GPS is installed.
-An upgraded dual-turret IR targeting system, combined with boresight laser designators and autotracker, ensures precision
+An upgraded dual-turret IR targeting system, combined with boresight laser designators and autotracker, ensures precision attack

 Other improvements since 1989 have included upgraded cockpit display and instrumentation and adverse weather capability via advanced weapons.
-Current modification aims at providing a single, optimal LO configuration, adverse weather capability via additional advanced weapons, and maintaining the fleet through its service life.
+Current and ongoing modifications provide a single, fleet-wide, optimum LO configuration, integration of new weapons for all-weather strike capability, and replacement of obsolete components to sustain the fleet through its service life.
 The F-117 is expected to remain in USAF service into the 2020s.
+USAF plans to retire 10 in Fiscal 2004.